 Clitheroe Castle “Keep”

 Ralph the Red is the first documented Norman at Clitheroe being enfeoffed there when he replaced the Englishman Orm at Clitheroe`s castle rock.
 This early charter grant was right after the de Lacy’s replaced Roger Potui as the first Lord of Bowland and the Honor of Clitheroe.
 The combined above mentioned manors including the magna manor Mitton were considerable grants of land to Ralph the Red.
-Clitheroe castle became the administrative site for the de Lacy`s baronies in the following decades; as first secured by Ralph’s occupation by the mandated 1102 charter.
+Clitheroe castle became the administrative site for the de Lacy`s baronies in the following decades; as first secured by Ralph’s occupation from the mandated Nov.
+23rd.
+1102 charter.

 The de Lacy`s fiefdom included their original Blackburnshire – Pontefract castle lands given to the first Ilbert de Lacy (of the conquest) by the Conqueror.
-He was granted over 170 manors by William I. It was that first Ilbert who first built Pontefract castle beginning 1070.
+He was granted over 170 manors by William I. It was that first Ilbert who built Pontefract castle beginning circa 1070.
 His eldest son Robert de Lacy was heir and successor, sometimes known as Robert Pontefract for holding what became the great fee of Pontefract.

 *Note: A second de Lacy line then inherited the de Lacy’s barony’s through a bloodline descendant from Alberta de Lisours, the daughter of the first Alberta, and only daughter of the first Robert de Lacy and thus sister of the eldest Ilbert (2nd.), Robert (2nd), Henry (1st) and a half sister of the illegitimate Ralph the Red.
 Got all that?